MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

     </tbody>
 </table>

-\(1) ManualReviewAgent can remove/add items to Support Lists (e.g. Safe, Block, Watch) via the Event Details page, but cannot read or edit off of the full Support Lists page.
+\(1) ManualReviewAgent can remove/add items to **Support lists** (for example, Safe, Block, Watch) via the **Event Details** page, but can't read or edit the full **Support lists** page.

-\(2) ManualReviewAgent can make decisions (e.g. Approve/Reject/Send back to queue) on cases in queues but cannot modify higher-level queue settings.
+\(2) ManualReviewAgent can make decisions (for example, Approve/Reject/Send back to queue) on cases in queues but cannot modify higher-level queue settings.

-\(3) To create an Azure AD application, the user must also be assigned the **Application Administrator**, **Cloud Application Administrator**, or **Global Administrator** role in your Azure tenant.
+\(3) To create an Azure AD application, the user must also be assigned the Application Administrator, Cloud Application Administrator, or Global Administrator role in your Azure tenant.

 ### Member access